bediger4000/infinite-fake-website/README.md

 # Annoy bad actors with a fake, infinite web site!

+If you've ever read your Apache log files, you know that much of the traffic to your website is just bots or spiders.
+Some spiders are from Good Actors, like Google, or Yahoo.
+Some spiders are set in motion by Bad Actors, and a lot of those Bad Actors deserve to be sent down a hole with no bottom.

+Do you want to do this?
+Do you control an Apache web server?
+If so, `bork.php` can help you make SEO spammers and others believe that you have the world's bigget web site, all filled with original, colorful "content".
+Set up properly, `bork.php` can generate a new HTML file, a new image (GIF,JPEG or PNG), even a new `robots.txt` file on every single invocation.
+This can drive certain software to the edge of its abilities.

 Yes, this is a dual-use technology.
 We're all adults here, aren't we?

 ## Features